My blog, Machine Logic

 My research concerns automated theorem proving and its applications:

-During the 1980s, my research on LCF-style theorem proving introduced concepts such as conversions and theorem continuations, which are still mainstays of the HOL system.
-I was involved in the design of the programming language Standard ML and have written one of the main textbooks, ML for the Working Programmer.
+During the 1980s, my research on LCF-style theorem proving introduced concepts such as conversions and theorem continuations, which are still mainstays of HOL theorem prover.
+I helped design the programming language Standard ML and have written one of the main textbooks, ML for the Working Programmer.

 During the 1990s, Isabelle found a worldwide user community.
-I published results on the mechanization of induction and recursion and their duals, coinduction and corecursion.
-I also published some work on the UNITY formalism.
+I investigated the mechanization of induction and recursion and their duals, coinduction and corecursion.
 Early in the 2000s, I formalized deep results of set theory: the reflection theorem and the relative consistency of the axiom of choice.
 I have recently completed the first machine-assisted formalisation of Gödel's second incompleteness theorem.
-This extends the first incompleteness theorem to state that any suitable formal system that can prove its own consistency is in fact inconsistent.

-I am a Fellow of Clare College, where I have responsibility for admitting and supervising the progress of undergraduates reading Computer Science.
+I am a Fellow of Clare College, where I have responsibility for admitting and supervising Computer Science students.
 I sit on Clare's Governing Body and on various committees.